 Transition scheme and personal letter

-In our estimate it will surely become more difficult to live in one country (i.e. resident in UK), and -temporarily- work in another (The Netherlands).
+In our estimation it will surely become more difficult to live in one country (i.e. resident in UK), and -temporarily- work in another (The Netherlands).
 Even though there is a 15 month ‘bridge period’ for current British citizens, and legislation that won’t make it too difficult for newcoming researchers to come the Netherlands, newcoming professional services staff will have to face requirements for highly skilled migrants, amongst which (high) salary criteria.
 The bilateral tax treaty between the UK and The Netherlands will not (yet?) be changed.
+For those UK citizens living and working in the Netherlands, the Dutch social security system will prevail.
+However, when you partly work or live in the UK, the consequences for your social security coverage are not clear yet.
+It will be influenced by the agreement under which the Brexit will take place.
 That the Dutch law system will likely prevail in most employment relationships could have consequences for social security premium payments: in some cases premiums may have to be paid in both UK and The Netherlands, making it unattractive for some people to reside in one country and work in another.
 An article (in Dutch) tries to describe what employers may expect.
 The current inconclusive situation makes it impossible, however, to estimate the effects to any individual.

 Do you have questions about your right of residence?
 Call the IND Brexit information line: +31 (0)88 04 30410.
 This number can be reached from Monday to Friday from 09.00 am to 17.00 pm.